Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 | 3    | Town Tier        | 15,000    | 8         | 8              | 4                                                        |Temple, Tower, Keep     |
 | 4    | Citystate Tier   | 35,000    | 10        | 11             | 8                                                        |-                       |
 | 5    | Kingdom Tier     | 75,000    | 12        | 14             | -                                                        |                        |
-### Buildings
+## Buildings
 Settlements provide benefits to the owners and patrons of buildings in a settlement.

 The types of buildings in a settlement provide different benefits, including additional downtime and purchasing options.
 It's important to check what is available in the settlement you spend your downtime in before taking those actions.
 See [Settlement Buildings](settlement_buildings.md).

-### Construction of Buildings
+## Construction of Buildings
 Players can pool their money and downtimes together to obtain particular benefits or purely to complete construction faster.

 When multiple players contribute to the construction of a settlement or building, someone must be elected as the owner. *Keep track of who contributed what to buildings in the thread for your settlement!*

 A settlement can construct any building of it's own tier or lower.

-### Destruction of Buildings
+## Destruction of Buildings
 Settlement buildings can also be destroyed.
-Doing so incurs a cost in gold and downtimes equal to one quarter the building's original cost (minimum 1 downtime rounded up, 125gp rounded up to nearest 5gp increment).
+Doing so incurs a cost in gold and downtimes equal to `1/4th` the building's original cost (minimum `1` downtime rounded up, minimum `125gp` rounded up to nearest 5gp increment).

-The cost of deconstruction is paid by the settlement owner and distributed equally to any players other than the settlement owner who contributed to the building's original construction costs.
+The cost of destruction is paid by the settlement owner and distributed equally to any players other than the settlement owner who contributed to the building's original construction costs.

 If the building is not yet complete, there is no gold cost associated with the destruction.

-### Management of Buildings
+## Management of Buildings
 Settlement owners have ultimate control over what can be built and destroyed in their settlement.

 The tier of the settlement and its infractructure determines how many buildings with useful effects it can support.

-### Building Limits
+## Building Limits
 Each tier of settlement has a limit on the number and tier of buildings that can be constructed.
 If the settlement has reached its building limit, another building must be destroyed before the settlement can begin construction on any others.

 A building counts towards the settlement's building limit as soon as it begins construction and stops counting towards it after completely destroyed.

-### Upgrading Settlements
+## Upgrading Settlements
 Each tier of settlement has a building requirement that must be met before it can be upgraded to the next tier.

-See [Settlement Buildings](settlement_buildings.md) to see the building pre-requisites.
+See [Settlement Buildings](settlement_buildings.md) for the building pre-requisites.

-See the General Settlements Rules [table](#settlements-table) for number of required buildings.
+See the General Settlements Rules [table](#settlement-table) for number of required buildings.

-### Strongholds
+## Strongholds
 Strongholds are a special kind of building that are owned by players, not the settlement owner.

 Strongholds do not count towards a settlement's building limit.

 Strongholds cannot be destroyed by anyone other than the owner of the Stronghold or by DMs, as deemed appropriate in the context of the server plot.

-If you wish to build a [stronghold](strongholds.md), it must be supported by a settlement of an appropriate tier.
+If you wish to build a Stronghold, it must be supported by a settlement of an appropriate tier.
 Establishments can be built at Tier 2 (Village), while other can begin being built at Tier 3 (Town)

-Strongholds have their own rules which can be found [here](strongholds.md).
+See the [Strongholds Rules](strongholds.md) for additional rules and explanations.

 - - -